nucypher/nucypher/docs/source/cli/cli_examples.rst

     cleartexts ...... ['TGxhbWEncyBhc3M=']

-The resulting cleartext is ``"Llama's ass"`` in base64:
+The resulting cleartext is ``"Peace at Dawn"`` in base64:

 .. code::

     (nucypher)$ echo TGxhbWEncyBhc3M= | base64 -d
-    Llama's ass
+    Peace at Dawn